< prev index next >

 ! * #fork forking} of a subtask {@linkplain java.util.concurrent##MemoryVisibility

-! * <i>happen-before</i>} any actions taken by that subtask, which in turn
+! * <i>happen-before</i>} any actions taken by the thread that executes the subtask, which

 *